Aview-International/srt-converter/README.md

 sh convert.sh
 Input URL and language initials: https://www.youtube.com/watch?v=VIDEOID ja
 ```
-If language initials are not provided, the script would default to English.
+If language initials are not provided, the script would default to the video's default set language.

 ### Language Initials Reference
 You can refer [here](https://www.embedplus.com/youtube-iso-639-1-language-codes.aspx) for reference on the initials used by YouTube for each language.